(813) 289-1200 Give

 It all Starts with Organ, Eye, and Tissue Donation

-Lions Eye Institute serves as the stewards of a very precious gift.
-We recognize the incredible generosity of cornea and musculoskeletal tissue donors and their families.
-We offer a variety of programs to provide support and honor their sacrifice.
-Lions Eye Institute recovered tissue from 4,700 cornea donors and 650 tissue donors last year, restoring sight and enhancing the lives of over 9,000 people throughout the United States and in over 50 countries around the world through transplantation.
-You can save and transform lives by registering to be an organ, eye and tissue donor today. https://www.donatelife.net/register/
+Lions World Vision Institute serves as the stewards of a very precious gift.
+We recognize the incredible generosity of tissue donors and their families.
+In honor of the donor, we offer a variety of programs to provide support to the families and celebrate the life of their loved one.
+Lions World Vision Institute recovered tissue from more than 10,000 cornea donors and 650 tissue donors in 2022, restoring sight and enhancing the lives of over 20,000 people throughout the United States and in over 70 countries around the world through transplantation.
+You can save and transform lives by registering to be an organ, eye and tissue donor today.

 Learn More With Our Educational Video